trans-travel/trans-travel/us/id.md

 Idaho has negative laws towards trans people.
 These laws may, in some cases, impact travelers.
 In particular, medical professionals, government employees, and people working for public colleges and universities are allowed to discriminate.
-There are also laws that can be interpreted to limit bathroom access for trans people.
+There is also a bathroom/sleeping quarter ban in Idaho for educational facilities (including university facilities) and some domestic violence shelter.
+(updated April 4, 2025)

 Idaho does criminalize trans care for children which may have an impact on child custody.